stellar-deprecated/docs/docs/how-to-build-a-client.md

 > ### A note on Horizon API Server
 >
-> Nodes on the Stellar network run software called stellar-core.
-Stellar-core contains the Stellar protocol, the consensus protocol, handles communication with other nodes on the network, and optionally writes the history it sees to an external file or db.
-It provides a limited HTTP interface which supports submitting transactions, and that's it.
->
-> The Horizon API server is a meant to provide a richer set of APIs returning meaningful information and error codes, and providing services to inspect the state of accounts and history.
-Therefore, the code we're writing (and the library we're using) don't talk to a stellar-core instance directly - they interact with the Stellar network and the ledger through the Horizon API server.
+> Nodes on the Stellar network run stellar-core, the protocol software.
+However, the client we are building interacts with the Horizon API service, which itself interacts with Stellar core.
+This proxy service provides a rich set of APIs to provide account/ledger/transaction and other history related endpoints.

 # Check a Stellar account's balance